 Human activity is being constantly shaped by the flow of data and the intelligences that process it, moving towards an algorithmically mediated society.
-Design Informatics asks how we can create products and services within this world, that learn and evolve, that are contextualised and humane.
-Beyond that, it asks questions about what things we should create, speculating about the different futures we might be building and the values behind them.
+Design informatics asks how we can create products and services within this world, that learn and evolve, that are contextualised and humane.
+It asks questions about what we should create, speculating about the different futures we might be building and the values behind them.

 Please be aware that the structure of the programme may change.

 Throughout the programme, you will be working both individually and in teams of designers and computer scientists.
 Everyone will have to write code during the course, and everyone will have to make physical objects.
 Several courses, including the dissertation, will involve presenting the artefact, product, service, or interactive experience that you have created to the general public in a show.